-I suggest also read everything that Edward Tufte has written, and see Hans Rosling’s work for another expert in visual display of quantitative information.
+I suggest also read everything that Edward Tufte has written, and see Hans Rosling’s work for another expert in the visual display of quantitative information.
 I’ve also written more previously on preparing spreadsheets and financial models.

 This post originally appeared on teten.com.

 So you’ve developed a game-changing product, formed a business with a killer team, quit your job, and are rolling the product out to market.
 Your business is the next unicorn, and all is good in the world.
 Fantastic.
 Now only one thing is inhibiting your company’s growth: you have no money.

 For many founders of high-growth startups, bootstrapping has limits.